sajjadh47/adv-geoip-redirect/readme.txt

 3. Import & Export Section

 == Changelog ==
+= 2.0.0 =
+- Geo Location Db updated to the last version.
+Compatibility check for wp v6.7!
+= 1.0.8 =
+- Geo Location Db updated to the last version.
+Compatibility check for wp v6.7!
 = 1.0.7 =
 - Plugin crash fix for old PHP version.
 It will work now for php starting 7.2 = 1.0.6 =